zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 ![](img/spf.jpeg)
 (Image taken from https://www.kaufmanglobal.com/glossary/single-piece-flow/)

 This means that factory's tend to have one assembly line down which work travels.
 Takt dictates how much time each station has to complete their task.
 For example in car manufacturing, you might need to install car dashboard, you will be given 3 minutes per car to do this.
-If you find an issue, don't have enough time, you can "stop the line" so the entire assembly line stops.
+If you find an issue or don't have enough time you can "stop the line" so the entire assembly line stops.

 ![](img/chaplin.gif)

 (Charlie Chaplin "Modern Times" 1936 movie)

-Car manufacturers have been doing this for decades so they have figured out ways to ensure that each station has as few issues as possible so there is very little disruption.
+Car manufacturers have been doing this for decades so they have figured out ways to ensure that each station has as few issues as possible so there is very little disruption, having said that there are thousands of line stops a day and this is considered healthy.
 As you can imagine work is monotonous, however quality people are needed, so these assembly line workers tend to get paid well (in the UK).

 Assembly lines can get very long and they might have number of inputs before the work gets merged in to a single line.
 This can be witnessed when car manufacturers perform "marriage", this is when they insert the chassis, transmission and engine in the body on the production line.